rgan19/AI6103-SqueezeNet/README.md

-## SqueezeNet: PyTorch Implementation, Improvement and Exploration
+## Binarizing SqueezeNet: PyTorch Implementation and Exploration

+AI6103 Deep Learning & Applications Group Project

+Team Members:
+- Ang Zheng Da
+- Wang Wei Sheng
+- Rachel Gan

 ### Description
-This is a PyTorch implementation of [SqueezeNet](https://arxiv.org/abs/1602.07360) model, a lightweight CNN architecture that achieves higher accuracy compared to traditional CNN, proposed by Forrest N. Iandola.

-To improve the performance of SqueezeNet, we experimented with different techniques such as adding batch normalization and skip connections.
+This repository is to explore the integration of SqueezeNet with Binary Connect and Skip Connections.
+SqueezeNet is an optimized CNN architecture with a high level of accuracy that requires fewer parameters, and BinaryConnect is a training technique with binary weights that requires lower memory consumption and achieves faster computations.

 This is tested on CIFAR-100.

 In this repository, it contains the following:

-1. Base model (original)
+1. Vanilla SqueezeNet

     The base model follows the implementation in the paper.
 It consists of 8 fire modules, each with a squeeze module followed by an expand module.
 The network has been modified to take in CIFAR-100 dataset and outputs a 100-dimension probaility vector.

-2. Batch normalisation

-    Batch normalisation is a technique that helps to speed up training and improve generalization.
-In this implementation, batch normalisation is added after each convolutional layer in the squeeze and expand modules.
+Batch normalisation is added after each convolutional layer in the squeeze and expand modules.

-3. Binary Connect
+2. Binary Connect

     A deep learning technique that acts as a regularizer and binary weights are constrained to 2 possible values, reducing memory and computational requirements.
-It has been included into SqueezeNet to reduce parameters (to confirm by how much).

-4. Skip connection
+3. Skip Connection

     Skip connections have been shown to improve the performance of deep neural networks by allowing information to bypass certain layers.

+    (Code: refer to skip connection branch)

-5. Mish Activation Function (to confirm)
+4. Mish Activation Function

     Mish is a novel self-regularized non-monotonic activation function

-### Run
+### Setup

 Prerequisites:
 - PyTorch